actiniumn404/Annoyingly-Uncodeable-Language/README.md

 # How write text in AUL
 In other programming languages, you can write text to the console in a line, but here at AUL things are a lot more annoying.
 To actually generate text that you want, you have to type out a string of whitespace, "c" and "v".
-To generate a string, you have to apply the following instructions below for each character (including whitespace) and seperate each character by a space
+To generate a string, you have to apply the following instructions below for each character (including whitespace) and separate each character by a space

 1. Find the [ASCII Code](https://www.w3schools.com/charsets/ref_html_ascii.asp) for that character
 2. Convert that ASCII code to binary